Particular/docs.particular.net/nservicebus/messaging/message-headers.md

 Several headers are used to enable messaging interaction patters

  * `NServiceBus.MessageId`: A unique id for the current message.
+Note that the value used for an out message can be controled by the enxpoint by using a `IMutateOutgoingTransportMessages`.
  * `NServiceBus.CorrelationId`: A string used to [correlate](./message-correlation.md) reply messages to their corresponding request message.
  * `NServiceBus.ConversationId`: The conversation that this message is part of
  * `NServiceBus.RelatedTo`: The `MessageId` that caused this message to be sent